Peer victimization: Controversy

 An interest in aspects of bullying sprouted in the 1990s due to media coverage of student suicides, peer beatings, and school shootings.
 Yet such negative outcomes are rare.

 One of the most well-known cases concerning the effects of peer victimization is the Columbine High School massacre of 1999 in Columbine, Colorado, United States.
 The perpetrators of this incident, Eric Harris and Dylan Klebold, murdered 12 students and 1 teacher and also injured 21 other students before committing suicide.
 After the tragedy, details emerged showing that Harris and Klebold had been bullied for years by classmates, with little to no intervention by school officials.
 Though such events are not frequent, they do alarming damage.

 There has been a recent surge in the number of incidents regarding peer victimization and homosexuality.
 Specifically, the news has recently highlighted many cases of lesbian, gay, bisexual and transgender (LGBT) students who have committed suicide in response to peer victimization.
 One such incident is the case of 18-year-old Tyler Clementi, a Rutgers University student who was secretly videotaped by his roommate, Dharun Ravi, having sexual intercourse with another man.
 Ravi and another hallmate also streamed the video of the sexual encounter online.
 After finding out about this, Clementi jumped off of the George Washington Bridge to his death.
-Reports claim that Clementi had filed a complaint about his roommate having previously violating his privacy in the same manner, but no action had been taken to replace Clementi's roommate.

 Research demonstrates that lesbian, gay, or bisexual (LGB) students are highly likely to be victimized.
 Over half of LGB participants were verbally abused when they were in high school, and 11% were physically assaulted in a study by D’Augelli et al. (2002).
 Negative outcomes such as mental health problems and poor school performance have been associated with high incidence of victimization of LGB students.
 Recently research in this area seems to be progressing from the investigation of the extent and effects of LGB victimization to the specific factors associated with victimization and negative outcomes.